shreyajei/Visual-Systems/README.md

 * Ensure the camera is functional and accessible via MATLAB

-# Evidence and Explanation of Filters Working
+# Evidence and Explanation of the Application Working
 ## Filter 1: Neon Sketch
 ### Aim
 The goal of this filter is to apply the Otsu method for image thresholding and then use morphological operations to find the boundaries of the face and background in the image into RGB format while preserving the original image's colour information